-17 RLHF is a technique used to improve LLMs by using human feedback to train a preference model, that in turns trains the LLM using reinforcement learning.
+23 RLHF is a technique used to improve LLMs by using human feedback to train a preference model, that in turns trains the LLM using reinforcement learning.
+RLHF can be complemented with mechanisms to assess confidence during content generation to alert model developers or application deployers to risks where human verification and validation is required.

-18 RAG is a technique that helps models provide more contextually appropriate and current responses that are specific to an organisation or industry.
+24RAG is a technique that helps models provide more contextually appropriate and current responses that are specific to an organisation or industry.
 This is done by linking generative AI services to external resources, thereby giving models sources to cite and enhancing the accuracy and reliability of generative AI models with facts fetched from trusted sources.

-- b) Training infrastructure: An overview of the training infrastructure used and, where possible, estimated environmental impact19. - c) Evaluation results: Overview of evaluations done and key results. - d) Mitigations and safety measures: Safety measures implemented (e.g. bias correction techniques). - e) Risks and limitations: Model's known risks and moves to address these risks. - f) Intended use: Clear statement setting out the scope of the model's intended use. - g) User data protection: Outlining how users' data will be used and protected.
+- a) Data Used: An overview of the types of training data sources and how data was processed before training. - b) Training Infrastructure: An overview of the training infrastructure used and, where possible, estimated environmental impact.25 - c) Evaluation Results: Overview of evaluations done and key results. - d) Mitigations and Safety Measures: Safety measures implemented (e.g., bias correction techniques and safeguarding the exfiltration of sensitive data). - e) Risks and Limitations: Model's known risks and moves to address these risks. - f) Intended Use: Clear statement setting out the scope of the model's intended use. - g) User Data Protection: Outline of how user data will be used and protected.